 Elevated or “floating” seeds on the soil surface will have more difficulty germinating.

-Many seeds are particular to their germinating conditions.
+Many seeds are particular in their germinating conditions.

-If those conditions are not met, they will either not germinate or start to germinate and then die.
+If those conditions are not met, they will either not germinate or start germinating and then die.

 Nature Places Weight & Darkness on Seeds